ekurtgl/basler_arduino/readme.md

 ### Arduino

-If you the Arduino IDE stalls with the following notification:
+If the Arduino IDE stalls with the following notification:

 `Downloading index library_index.tar.bz2`